virtual-labs/outreach-web-pages-iiith/nodal-centre-process/nodal-centre-process.md

 ## Definitions
 ### Usage
-A single usage consists of a student or faculty member doing a Virtual Labs’ experiment through a workshop or in regular classroom use.
-The faculty member for holding workshop is responsible for certifying that a student has done the experiment.
-As part of attending a workshop, a student will submit a feedback form which lists the number of experiments that the student has done in that workshop.
+A single usage consists of a student or faculty member doing a Virtual Lab experiment through a workshop or in regular classroom use.
+The faculty member holding the workshop is responsible for certifying that a student has done the experiment.
+As part of attending a workshop, a student will submit a feedback form that lists the number of experiments that the student has done in that workshop.

 ### Workshop
 A single workshop lasts for at least 2.5 hours (150 minutes) duration.
-Each workshop has a 25-minute introduction followed by a demo session of 25 minutes and a student takes 20 minutes to do an experiment, then each student likely to do about 5 experiments in one workshop session.
+Each workshop has a 25-minute introduction followed by a demo session of 25 minutes and a student takes 20 minutes to do an experiment, then each student is likely to do about 5 experiments in one workshop session.
 With 30 persons, this turns out to be 30 x 5 = 150 usages in a typical workshop.
 The NCs are encouraged to depend not only on workshops but also on classroom use to meet the semester usage targets.